ryouze/ryouze.github.io/content/posts/iconic-jdm-engines.md

 +++
 date = 2024-11-04T22:55:00+01:00
-title = "An Introduction to Iconic JDM Engines" description = "A quick overview of popular JDM engines, with a focus on the drift scene and video examples." tags = ["cars", "jdm", "car engines", "japan", "guide", "drifting"] type = "post" showTableOfContents = true
+title = "An Introduction to Iconic JDM Engines (2JZ GTE, SR20DET, and More)" description = "A quick overview of popular JDM engines, with a focus on the European drift scene." tags = ["cars", "jdm", "car engines", "japan", "guide", "drifting"] type = "post" showTableOfContents = true